-Under the integrated scenario, the gas subsidy scheme boosts both domestic and imported supply (Figure 9c).
+Under the integrated scenario, the gas subsidy scheme boosts both domestic and imported supply (Fig. 9(c)).
 The subsidy scheme lowers the price that consumers pay for gas, increasing the competitiveness of natural gas relative to coal and oil.
 As a result, demand for natural gas grows, where a large part of the increased demand is met by imported gas because of domestic supply capacity constraints.
 With a limited increase in domestic production, gas suppliers need to increase the imported volumes to meet the surging demand.
-In 2050, domestic production is 9.0 EJ and imports are 8.9 EJ in the Reference scenario.
-They are 5.0 EJ and 1.7 EJ in the CapOnly scenario, and 7.1 EJ and 19.2 EJ in the Cap+Subsidy scenario.
+In 2050, domestic production is 9.0 EJ and imports are